shabareeshsenniyappan/Examly/README.md

 input format (File):
 First line of the input file is name of the Student.
-Second line of the input is n number of test attended by a student.
+Second line of the input is n number of tests attended by a student.
 Following n*2 number of lines
        first line consist of space separated inputs of:
             Total score of the question.